Kedap/apmpkg/doc/creando_paquetes_en.md

 4. [FAQs / Frequently Asked Questions](#frequent-questions)

 # Adi
-Your name from the acronym for (spanish):
+Your name from the acronym for (Spanish):
 **A**rchivo de
 **D**escarga e
 **I**nstalacion